jakesiney/NASA_Picture_of_the_Day-AWS/README.md

 [![Build and Push to Docker Hub](https://github.com/jakesiney/NASA_Picture_of_the_Day/actions/workflows/CI.yml/badge.svg)](https://github.com/jakesiney/NASA_Picture_of_the_Day/actions/workflows/CI.yml)

-This a straightforward web application using JavaScript and Express.
+This a straightforward web application with a Python and Flask backend.
 Its purpose is simple: displaying the captivating NASA Astronomy Picture of the Day using the NASA APOD API.
 This project serves as a hands-on playground for honing DevOps skills.

 [Visit NASA Apod here 🚀🌌](https://apod.jakesiney.com)